xwenyafeng/fyta/Terms_of_Service.md

 fyta company may publicize information about the aforementioned breach by you and other illegal information confirmed by effective legal documents from national administrative or judicial authorities on the fyta platform.
 For actions suspected of violating laws and regulations, we are obliged to save relevant records, report to relevant national authorities, and cooperate with investigations.

-VI.
-Limitation of Liability and Exemption Clauses
+6. Limitation of Liability and Exemption Clauses

 6.1 Third-Party Services
 When you use a specific service on the fyta platform, there may be separate agreements or rules for that service.
 Please read and agree to the relevant separate agreement or rules before using that service.
 If the service is provided by a third party, fyta company and the third party will each bear responsibility for any disputes that may arise, within the scope of legal regulations and agreed terms.